There Are Half a Million Truck and Bus Crashes in the U.S. Every YearMay 24, 2018

 In 2015, there were approximately 480,000 crashes on American roads involving large trucks and buses according to the Federal Motor Carrier Safety Administration (FMCSA).
 That’s about one crash every 65 seconds, ranging from minor scrapes all the way to fatal pile-ups.

-You can’t account for everything a negligent trucker might do to cause an accident, but there are steps you can take to make you and your passengers safer when driving near a big truck or bus.
+You can’t account for everything a negligent bus driver or trucker might do to cause an accident, but there are steps you can take to make you and your passengers safer when driving near a big truck or bus.

 - Big rigs have many blind spots, especially around the driver’s side just behind the cab and the two lanes to the right and directly behind the passenger’s side.
 Directly behind and in front of the truck are also part of a truck’s “No Zone.”